Do It Today: Steps 1-4 of 12 toward Living a Debt-Free Life

 Step 3: Negotiate a Lower APR

 If the majority of your outstanding debt is credit card debt, you may be spending hundreds of dollars just on interest alone.
-Aside from wasting money, this keeps you from moving forward and paying down your debt.
+Aside from wasting money, this keeps you from moving forward and paying down the actual principle.

 Lowering your interest rates will allow you to make another real step toward getting rid of debt.